 Air Canada Jetz cabin

-What do you make of Air Canada Jetz flying from Toronto to Montreal and Ottawa?
+What do you make of Air Canada Jetz flights over the upcoming holidays?